splunk/observability-workshop/docs/resources/connect-info.md

 ## 5. Use of copy and paste when connected via a browser

-Unlike whe you are using regular ssh,  copy and page as is used during the workshop does require a few extra steps to complete when using a browser to connect.
+Unlike when you are using regular ssh, *copy and paste* as is used during the workshop, does require a few extra steps to complete when using a browser to connect.

 !!!
 Note
     The reason for this is that regular paste option cannot accept data from outside the browser, due to cross browser restrictions)

-When the workshop ask you to type or copy some instructions please do the following:
+When the workshop ask you to type or copy some instructions in your terminal, please do the following:

 *Copy the instruction as normal, but when ready to paste it in the web terminal, choose **Paste from browser** as show below:*

 ![web paste 1](../images/intro/shellinabox-paste-browser.png){: .zoom}